-Before joining DOJ, Mr. Dembosky was a litigation associate with two law firms from 1996 to 2002, and served as a law clerk to the Hon.
+Before joining the DOJ, Mr. Dembosky was a litigation associate with two law firms from 1996 to 2002 and served as a law clerk to the Hon.
 Richard L. Nygaard of the U.S. Court of Appeals for the Third Circuit from 1994 to 1995.

 He is admitted to the bars of Pennsylvania, Delaware and the District of Columbia.

-Mr. Dembosky earned his J.D cum laude from the University of Pittsburgh School of Law in 1994, where he was elected to Order of the Coif, Order of the Barristers and was Managing Editor of the University of Pittsburgh Law Review.
-He received his B.A., with High Distinction, from Pennsylvania State University in 1990.
+Mr. Dembosky earned his J.D. cum laude from the University of Pittsburgh School of Law in 1994, where he was elected to the Order of the Coif and the Order of the Barristers and was managing editor of the University of Pittsburgh Law Review.
+He received his B.A. with High Distinction from Pennsylvania State University in 1990.